Membership: A Journey of Commitment at Olympia Unitarian Universalist Congregation

 Our Mission: We are a liberal religious community that opens minds, fills hearts. and transforms lives.

 Membership is understood as a matter of covenant among people.
 A covenant is a promise to stand together with other members of one’s UU community in a relationship of mutual respect and support.
 Agreeing to the covenant means taking one’s own personal religious journey seriously in community with others, and working together in commitment and community toward a common vision.
 Unitarian Universalists practice congregational polity which means each congregation is self-governing.
 Each congregation is self-sustaining: each member freely and thoughtfully makes a financial contribution to the congregation.
 OUUC seeks members committed to their own growth and to the values of this congregation.
 Membership in OUUC confers certain benefits and privileges.
 Only members may vote to approve the annual budget, to elect the Board of Trustees, and to call a minister.
 OUUC also welcomes the voice of friends (active participants who have not chosen membership and cannot vote) at congregational meetings.
 Membership means being part of a congregation made up of kindred spirits among whom all feel safe, welcomed and respected.

 Steps to Membership at Olympia Unitarian Universalist Congregation:

-1. Attend Sunday services to get to know the OUUC community – the members, friends and other newcomers.
+- Attend Sunday services to get to know the OUUC community.

-6. Sign the OUUC Membership Book and participate in the Sunday service when new members are recognized and welcomed by the congregation.
+- Sign the OUUC Membership Book.
+New members are encouraged to participate in the Sunday service when new members are recognized and welcomed by the congregation.

 Journey with Us!
 Although the members of our community may have begun their spiritual journeys in very different places, each has arrived at Olympia UU Congregation.